Freight Claims Guide: Types, Filing, and Key Steps

 • Concealed Damage or Shortage Freight Claim: Of the top 4 freight claims, this is the one that is the most difficult to obtain from a carrier – simply due to the fact that it's hard to notate on a bill of lading upon receiving of the freight.
 A concealed or shortage claim occurs when the receiver is opening a box or container and discovers damage inside or missing components.

 With each of these claims, the key is ensuring the shipment is accompanied by proper and accurate records.
-These records detail the movement and receiving of products.
-It’s also important for receivers to take the time to open and inspect the freight.
+Auditing your freight records and documenting the movement and receiving of products helps build a stronger foundation for any claim.
+It's also important for receivers to take the time to open and inspect the freight.
 By doing such, they can discover hidden damage, and have the driver notate this on the Bill of Lading (BOL).

 Final Thoughts

-One way that a shipper can reduce the headaches of freight claims is by partnering with an experienced 3PL.
+One way that you can reduce the headaches of freight claims is by partnering with an experienced 3PL.

 Professional 3PL companies should understand the complexity of filing freight claims.
 Furthermore, they should know how to minimize damage by proper packing, loading, and working with experienced and dependable carriers.